 3. Acquisition of WEMS knowledge and skills using the Carolina Wilderness EMS Externship esse quam videre philosophy

 This is the only wilderness medicine board preparation course of which we are aware specifically directed at EMS Fellows.
 In addition, the curriculum and format is appropriate for any healthcare provider interested in didactic (lecture-based) WEMS training or EM/EMS board preparation.
 The course is also intended to offer some of Hawk Ventures’ Externship training opportunities to a wider physician audience.
-The The University of North Carolina at Chapel Hill School of Medicine has designated the Seminar for a maximum of 8.0 AMA PRA Category 1 Credits™.
+In prior years, The University of North Carolina at Chapel Hill School of Medicine has designated the Seminar for a maximum of 8.0 AMA PRA Category 1 Credits™.
 All 8 hours of the Seminar are, by design, didactic and classroom-based.
 The Seminar is intended to dovetail with the Carolina Wilderness EMS Summit, an 18-hour course which is entirely hands-on and field-based in Pisgah National Forest.
-The two are always offered in a single weekend: in 2015, the Seminar will be offered September 25th and the Summit September 26th-27th.
-Seminar students are encouraged to register simultaneously for the Summit, to get a more robust experience and for more extensive hands-on training in Wilderness EMS.
+The two are always offered in a single weekend, the final weekend of the Carolina Wilderness EMS Externship each year.
+Seminar students are encouraged to register simultaneously for the Summit, to get a more robust experience and for more extensive hands-on training in wilderness EMS.

 In 2008, Dr. Hawkins published the results of a two-year-long study on a trial hybrid gasoline-electrical EMS response vehicle in the Journal of EMS.
 This study exploded a number of myths about the supposed inability of hybrid vehicles to perform in an EMS operational environment.

 Hawk Ventures is at the drawing board again!
 We’re currently building a cutting-edge concept vehicle for Wilderness EMS operations.
-Our plan is to have a vehicle road-ready and equipped by the end of 2016.
-The Hawk Ventures WEMS Vehicle Team currently includes Seth Collings Hawkins, Jason Seidel and Jim Hawkins.
+Our plan is to have a vehicle road-ready and equipped by the end of 2018.
+The Hawk Ventures WEMS Vehicle Team currently includes Seth Collings Hawkins, James Robinson, Jason Seidel and Jim Hawkins.
 Standby for some truly cool and game-changing EMS vehicular concepts for remote medical care!